Aircraft Depreciation – Everything You Need To KnowJanuary 23, 2020

 Does Bonus Depreciation Apply to Used Aircraft Purchases?

 Frequently Asked Questions

 Why is the tax depreciation accelerated on aircraft?

 You use accelerated depreciation on aircraft to recover your costs faster.
 You want to depreciate your assets as quickly as possible so that you can use the tax savings sooner.

 Should I depreciate my aircraft?

-Most assuredly, if you can.
+Certainly, if you can.
 You can only depreciate aircraft if you use it for business.
 For bonus depreciation, you must use the aircraft at least 50% for business.
-You cannot depreciate aircraft purchased for personal use that doesn’t relate to business.
+However, you cannot depreciate aircraft purchased for personal use that doesn’t relate to business.